Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 If you must take the plane, fly into Geneva.
 From the airport, you can take a bus directly to Annecy from Geneva airport.

 The train is also a good option.
 It's a four-hour ride from Paris, and much less from nearby regional cities like Lyon or Grenoble.
-Check the national railway schedule here.
+Check railway schedules here.

 A third choice would be to drive.
 I love taking road trips in France and while you won't need a car in Annecy proper, you would need one to drive around the lake or visit the nearby mountains.
 You can compare car rental prices here.

-You'll have plenty of choice in Annecy: it's a much-loved city and many people come to visit, so you'll have plenty of choice.
+You'll have plenty of choice in Annecy: it's a much-loved city and many people come to visit, so it's equipped.

 The top hotel in Annecy is the Imperial Palace, right on the edge of the lake.
 A top-notch "palace" worthy of its price point.